Blockbusting: Popular culture

 The acclaimed but short-lived dramatic television series East Side, West Side (1963–1964) deals with this issue in the episode "No Place to Hide," tracing the evolution of two couples, one black, one white; the latter ostensibly champions the cause of the former as unscrupulous realtors attempt to 'block-bust' their newly integrated suburban neighborhood.

-The serious-comic television series All in the Family (1971–1979) featured "The Blockbuster", a 1971 episode about the practice, illustrating some real estate blockbusting techniques.
+The serious-comic television series All in the Family (1971–1979) featured "The Blockbuster" (Season 2, episode 8) a 1971 episode about the practice, illustrating some real estate blockbusting techniques.

 In the 2011 historical fantasy novel Redwood and Wildfire, author Andrea Hairston depicts actors being hired for blockbusting in Chicago, as well as the sense of betrayal experienced by others when they realized some black people were getting rich by participating in these exploitative schemes.

 The 2014 documentary Spanish Lake describes how blockbusting happened in the St Louis suburb of Spanish Lake, Missouri.

 Blockbusting is portrayed in the 2021 Amazon Video series Them.

 In the American sitcom The Wonder Years (2021), the episode "Blockbusting" explicitly talks about the phenomenon.